 A Whooper Swan, huge, black and yellow of bill was an obviously nervous presence as it floated tense and alert, neck held high, behind a low islet at the eastern end of the lagoon.
 Male Wigeon, Teal and Shoveler, resplendent in their breeding finery were splashes of rich colour on the blue water.

 We made the obligatory visit to the beach and its vista of open sea and miles of sand.
 Here at the end of the path is where most people congregate.
-Walk just a little way further from the path, out onto the sand and you are on your own and in harmony with the elements.The tide today was far out but where sand met sea, the twinkling shapes of Sanderlings, their winter plumaged bodies transformed by the sun to white sparkles, ran along the shoreline as the larger and greyer forms of Grey Plovers and Bar tailed Godwits fed less energetically amongst them.
+Walk just a little way further from the path, out onto the sand and you are on your own and in harmony with the elements.The tide today was far out but where sand met sea, the twinkling shapes of Sanderlings, their winter plumaged bodies transformed by the sun to sparkling white, ran along the shoreline as the larger and greyer forms of Grey Plovers and Bar tailed Godwits fed less energetically amongst them.

 Returning, at the back of the visitor centre a female Brambling was an agreeable surprise, drinking with a couple of Chaffinches from a tiny ripple of water in a ditch below a mesh of bare hawthorn twigs and bramble

 We moved on to Holkham Fresh Marsh which has no public access but can be viewed from a gate by the road.Maybe because it is undisturbed lies the reason it is always full of birds.
 Large flocks of Lapwing, rested, black and white studded silhouettes, motionless in the flashes of water along with the expected flocks of wigeon and teal.
-It is also good here for Great White Egrets which reveal themselves as they fly from one spot to another over the marsh or raise a narrow head and yellow bill on an implausibly long thin neck from a ditch, checking all is well.Today we found four.
+It is also good here for Great White Egrets which reveal themselves as they fly from one spot to another over the marsh or raise a narrow head and yellow bill on an implausibly long, thin neck from a ditch, checking all is well.Today we found four.

 There are geese here too.
 Often nothing more than the unremarkable resident Greylags but occasionally Pink-footed Geese join them.
 Today I noticed a grey goose which was slightly smaller than the Greylags, with a brown head and a dash of orange on its bill. lts difference was subtle but distinctive.
 A closer look revealed it had orange legs so definitely not a pinkfoot but a bean goose - a Tundra Bean Goose to be precise.
 A good find and something to bring a feeling of achievment to the day.